manuelpette/future-yoga/wp-content/plugins/ocean-pro-demos/readme.txt

 This plugin will only work with the [OceanWP](https://oceanwp.org/) theme.

 == Changelog ==

+= 1.4.1 - NOV 9 2022 =
+- NEW: Additional server for Images and Icon import for troubleshooting purposes.

+= 1.4.0 =
+- NEW: Elementor sections librart.

 = 1.3.1 =
 - Added: Import button for improved UX.